 Thrifty Traveler was founded in 2015 by Minnesota native, Jared Kamrowski.
 Earlier in his career, Jared regularly traveled 100 nights a year, which allowed him to quickly learn about the many airline and hotel rewards programs.
 Thrifty Traveler’s mission is to “teach you how to find the cheapest flights and minimize travel costs using points and miles.
 And above all, show you that travel doesn’t have to be expensive.”

 Thrifty Traveler has two subscription options, Premium and Premium Plus.
 Both Premium and Premium Plus include deals only from your home airport(s), access to the Premium member’s Facebook group, 100-day money-back guarantee and a lifetime price lock.
-Check out the two plan options in more detail:
+Check out the two plan options in more detail below, or you can get cheap flights via their free alerts to try out the service first.
+The free service is a limited version of Thrifty Traveler Premium.
+You’ll get 10 times more deals by upgrading to Premium!

 Thrifty Traveler is the reason my husband and I spent a week in Paris this past Spring.
 I received an email alert for a cheap flight from Minneapolis-St. Paul to Charles De Gaulle.
 It was a direct flight with Delta for just $425/roundtrip.
 Because I’ve also been working on earning travel points and Delta SkyMiles, it ended up only costing us $20 a person.
 Without a doubt, the Thrifty Traveler Premium annual subscription is worth it!
-To sign up for a Thrifty Traveler Premium subscription with Thrifty Traveler, use code “KRISTEN10” at check out for $10 off.
 Learn more here: thriftytraveler.com/premium.
 Read on for the eight reasons you’re going to want a Thrifty Traveler subscription!

 1. Instant Email Notification